sorbet/sorbet/website/docs/faq.md

 ```

 > Overriding std lib RBIs can make type checking less safe, since Sorbet will
-> now have an incorrect understanding of how the std lib behaves.
+> now have an incorrect understanding of how the stdlib behaves.

 Another alternative is to define new methods that are stricter about arguments,
 and use these in place of stdlib methods: